drawable/fluss/examples/step1.md

 when compiled to Javascipt.
 So you should define your actions in one place and one enum only to avoid clashes.
 Using initializers on the enums is possible but in real life hard to keep track of.

-The function addTodo is not necessary but good practice as it gives us the opportunity to provide a well defined signature for all our actions.
+The function `addTodo` is not necessary but good practice as it gives us the opportunity to provide a well defined signature for our action.

 Next we implement a plugin for that action.
 We'll create a new file `plugins/todos.ts` for that.